giesse/SimpleNews/STATUS.md

 ## Overall Summary

 The project has a solid foundation on both the backend and frontend.
 The backend has the database models and basic API endpoints established.
 The frontend has been initialized with a standard Next.js boilerplate.
-The core business logic, including web scraping, LLM interaction, and content summarization, has not yet been developed.
+Basic web scraping and LLM interaction (for summarization and categorization) have been implemented, but the full core business logic, including advanced content summarization and a complete scraping service, is still under development.

 ## Component Status